Todrick Hall Revisits ‘Straight Outta Oz’ With A Semi-Unnecessary Deluxe Edit

 — Jamie Bennett (@jamieDbennett) March 21, 2017

 First, the good stuff.
-Just as always, Hall puts every ounce of his heart, soul and energy into each of the new pieces that update Straight Outta Oz, even when that moment may featured someone that is more recognizable than Todrick.
+Just as always, Hall puts every ounce of his heart, soul, and energy into each of the new pieces that update Straight Outta Oz, even when that moment may feature someone that is more recognizable than Todrick.

 The first add-on to the extended track list, “Black & White,” with assistance from three-fifths of acapella group Pentatonix, Mitch Grassi & Scott Hoying as Superfruit, and female vocalist Kirstie Maldonado, fits perfectly as the transition of a young Hall being ordered by his peers to dull his inner light from those who prefer to live more ordinarily and “normal,” and a teenager who ultimately realizes that he’s not like other boys in the touching “Color.”